The Complete Giving Tuesday Toolkit for Nonprofits [Updated for 2023]

 Now, let’s dive deeper into how to leverage each platform in the best way possible.

-Facebook is one of the most fluid platforms to use for spreading awareness and, in turn, raising funds.
-Their donation pages are quick to set up and even easier for users to navigate.
+Facebook is one of the most fluid platforms to use for spreading Giving Tuesday awareness and raising funds.

 Use the description box to your full advantage.
 Introduce your nonprofit, explain what makes it different, describe what the funds are going toward, and include examples of past successes.

 Have individual members post to their walls, then invite their friends who are passionate about the nonprofit, its mission, and/or its employees.